Global, developed with the GAINS model.

-The final background papers describing these emission sets are in preparation for ACPD:
+A further background paper describing the emission projections is in preparation for ACPD:

-Currently, reference should be made to this webpage, the GAINS model (Amann et al., 2011), and the ECLIPSE project, (see text below, the Acknowledgements and Bibliography).
-As the background publications are submitted, the references above will be updated.
+In addition, reference may be made to this webpage, the GAINS model (Amann et al., 2011), and the ECLIPSE project, (see text below, the Acknowledgements and Bibliography).
+As the background publication is submitted, the reference above will be updated.

 Some elements of this global emission set have been documented already in published papers on